 opens in a new windowPress Tool – From hand or battery powered, there is no better tool to secure a press fitting.
 Adjustable to fit most fittings and even have adapters for bigger ones.

-Threader – Used to create threads on tubes and pipes to fasten into connections.
+opens in a new windowThreader – Generally used to create threads on tubes and pipes to fasten into connections.
 Most come with different sized dies for the various pipe sizes.
 This tool comes motorized or can be done by hand.

-Sump Pump – Though not an everyday item there is no better tool to get rid of excess water quickly.
+opens in a new windowSump Pump – Although it’s not an everyday item, there is no better tool to get rid of excess water quickly.

 opens in a new windowPipe Reamer – This tools is used to clean and clear debris from pipes and tubing by deburring them and leaving a clean area.

-Pipe Wrench – A tool aptly named for the material it will mostly come in contact with often.
+opens in a new windowPipe Wrench – A tool aptly named for the material it will mostly come in contact with often.
 This wrench has a jaw with jagged and serrated teeth meant for gripping against stuck pipes.
-Great for getting a hold for tightening or loosening a stuck bolt.
+Also, the wrench is great for getting a hold for tightening or loosening a stuck bolt.

-Basin Wrench – A handy tool for tight spaces where it is too cramped and too far away for your hand and other wrenches to fit.
+opens in a new windowBasin Wrench – A handy tool for tight spaces whenever it is too cramped and too far away for your hand and other wrenches to fit.

 opens in a new windowPliers – From griping pipes to pulling out items you’ll find yourself needing these tools more often than not, and wanting a variety of them in different sizes.
 Needle nose, clippers, and even slip joint, they have a use on the job.